- Degree Application

 - Summer Term Enrollment

-Undergraduates must file an application for degree by the deadline with the Office of the University Registrar at ONE.UF.
-To file an application, select Certificate/Degree Application under My Record on the left menu.
+Students must apply for a degree by the application deadline via ONE.UF.
+To submit an application, select Degree/Certificate Application from the Academics section in the left menu.

-Students must apply in the term in which he or she expects to graduate, regardless of applications in previous terms.
-If the student has completed all the requirements for degree, she or he will be required to graduate.
-Degree application deadlines are available in this catalog under Academic Dates and Deadlines.
+Students must apply in the term in which they expect to graduate, regardless of applications in previous terms.
+If the student has completed all the requirements for the degree, they will be required to graduate.
+Degree application deadlines are available under Dates and Deadlines.

-Although not required, students may receive an A.A. degree, which is awarded by the College of Liberal Arts and Sciences.
+Although not required, students may receive an AA degree, which is awarded by the College of Liberal Arts and Sciences.
 The degree must be awarded prior to or at the same time as the bachelor’s degree.
+Students should apply for the AA degree in the semester when they are scheduled to complete the requirements.
 The application is available on ONE.UF.

 The Associate of Arts degree will be awarded upon satisfactory completion of: